rikeshi/headlesspi/README.md

 as `/dev/mmcblk0`.
 This is the device that the script will target.

 2. Run the script with `sudo ./rpisetup --install`.
+The downloading and archive unpacking steps can take a while.

 3. Open a terminal and check all the IPs on your LAN with `nmap -sn 192.168.0.1/24`.
 Your router address might not be `192.168.0.1`.